 S = 5

-You may have others that you use, or you may only switch out certain letters every time.
-You may even just place a particular set of numbers at the end of the keyword that you pick.
-Whatever method you employ, including numbers in your passwords will always make them harder to crack, without making it more difficult for you personally to remember.
+Some people have other substitutions that they prefer to use, or they may only switch out certain letters every time.
+Even just adding a particular set of numbers at the end of a password will make it harder to crack, without making it more difficult for you personally to remember.

 Here’s my example: